 How to get rid of blue balls?

-It pretty much goes away on its own after some time, but stretching or exercising can help relieve tension.
+Wondering how to get rid of blue balls?
+Well, it’s quite simple.
+In fact, It pretty much goes away on its own after some time, but stretching or exercising can help relieve tension.
 The easiest way to cure blue balls is through masturbation.

 Epididymal Hypertension/ Blue Balls

 Epididymal hypertension is another term used to describe it.
 This is because the epididymis is a long, coiled tube attached to the testicles.
 It stores sperm traveling from the testes and during sexual arousal there is a build-up of sperm, which adds to the pressure caused by blood rushing to the genitals.